orange-cloudfoundry/gobis-server/README.md

-   --cert value                   Path to a cert file or a cert content to enable https server (default: "server.crt") --key value                    Path to a key file or a key content to enable https server (default: "server.key") --log-level value, -l value    Log level to use (default: "info") --log-json, -j                 Write log in json --no-color                     Logger will not display colors --help, -h                     show help
+   --cert value                   Path to a cert file or a cert content to enable https server (default: "server.crt") --key value                    Path to a key file or a key content to enable https server (default: "server.key") --log-level value, -l value    Log level to use (default: "info") --forward-url value, -f value  If set all non-found url by gobis will be forwarded to this url --log-json, -j                 Write log in json --no-color                     Logger will not display colors --help, -h                     show help